 The second key suggestion is a suggestion that allows us to generalize this point.
 I argue that there is an objective norm of respect for objective reasons that we violate whenever we fail to correctly respond to apparent reasons.
 What is wrong with someone who violates the norms of rationality is that this person violates this objective norm.
 For that reason, when one has an apparent reason to X, one in fact has a real objective reason to X. And this reason is not merely a slack one, since reasons of respect generally are peremptory rather than enticing.
 I argue that this story gives the subjective all the objective significance that we could reasonably demand of it.

 5.2.
-The Philosophy of Practical Reason.
+The Handbook of Practical Reason.
 Ruth Chang and I have been co-editing the Routledge Handbook of Practical Reason, which is the first book of its kind dedicated to the area we call the philosophy of practical reason.
 The original proposal for the volume can be found here, though there have been changes to authors and topics.
 The volume will likely be published in early 2019.
 Contributors include Elizabeth Anderson, Chrisoula Andreou, Nomy Arpaly, Michael Bratman, John Broome, Sarah Buss, Agnes Callard, Ruth Chang, David Copp, Jonathan Dancy, Stephen Darwall, David Enoch, Patricia Greenspan, Elizabeth Harman, Sally Haslanger, Pamela Hieronymi, Errol Lord, Coleen Macnamara, Jennifer Morton, Margaret O'Little, Derek Parfit, Sarah Paul, Wlodek Rabinowicz, Peter Railton, Connie Rosati, Geoffrey Sayre-McCord, T. M. Scanlon, Tamar Schapiro, David Sobel, Michael Stocker, me, Sergio Tenenbaum, Valerie Tiberius, R. Jay Wallace, Natalia Washington, Monique Wonderly and David Wong.
 It will be dedicated to the memory of Derek Parfit.